 So, now that we better understand the magnitude of the PROBLEM, what do you suggest as a SOLUTION!

 There is no doubt a virtual healthcare solution is RIPE for the times we are now living and the need is there!
 Earlier this year, we received a phone call introducing us to a company named Global Rescue Direct.
-The parent company, Global Rescue has been providing some of the world’s most innovative health and travel risk-management services to consumers, enterprises and governments.
+The parent company, Global Rescue has been providing some of the world’s most innovative health and travel risk-management services to consumers, enterprises and governments since 2004.
 Entities like US State Department, US Ski Team, and NASA, just to mention very few!
 Global Rescue has over 1 million members!
 In other words, Global Rescue has been operating, highly effectively, in the virtual healthcare space for over 12 years, in every country EXCEPT the United States!

 Here’s how bizarre this is… Global Rescue, a U.S. company, could offer virtual healthcare to a U.S. citizen in Egypt, but NOT a U.S. citizen IN the United States!
-Doesn’t that sound crazy?
+Doesn’t that sound crazy?’
 It’s true!
 It wasn’t until regulatory, legislative and licensure laws were overcome that Global Rescue could offer virtual healthcare WITHIN the United States.
 So, Global Rescue Direct has entered the virtual healthcare space with a TOTALLY different motive as of August 23, 2016!
 So, Global Rescue Direct offers a very robust solution that needs to be considered by anyone weighing their options in the virtual healthcare arena!
-For that reason, Lynn and I became Global Business Owners with Global Rescue Direct in an effort to get the word to the people, as quickly as possible!
+For that reason, we became Global Business Owners with Global Rescue Direct in an effort to get the word to the people, as quickly as possible!

 You said earlier, we must look at the motives of these virtual healthcare providers.
 What are the motives of Global Rescue Direct?